-In 1884, Garrett ran for New Mexico state senator where he again lost the election.
-Fed up, Garrett moved his family to Tascosa, Texas where he became captain of the LS Texas Rangers.
+In 1884, Garrett ran for New Mexico state senator, where he again lost the election.
+Fed up, Garrett moved his family to Tascosa, Texas, where he became captain of the LS Texas Rangers.
 However, this role would not last long, as Garrett quit within just a few weeks and returned to southeastern New Mexico, this time to Roswell.

 In 1890 he ran for sheriff of the newly created Chaves County.
-However, when he lost, he bitterly left New Mexico once again, living in Uvalde, Texas, where he raised and raced horses for several years.
+However, when he lost, he bitterly left New Mexico again, living in Uvalde, Texas, where he raised and raced horses for several years.

-To help with his financial problems, Garrett leased part of his land to a man named Wayne Brazel who was to graze cattle upon the land.
-However, he soon found that Brazel had brought in several thousand goats, which were considered to be even worse than sheep, as far as cattlemen were concerned.
+Becoming increasingly sad over the situation, he began to drink and gamble too much.
+However, still trying to make a living, he started a new horse breeding operation.
+To help with his financial problems, Garrett leased part of his land to a man named Wayne Brazel, who was to graze cattle upon the land.
+However, he soon found that Brazel had brought in several thousand goats, considered even worse than sheep as far as cattlemen were concerned.

-Owing money to many people in the Roswell area, Garrett desperately approached another rancher named Carl Adamsson in January, 1908 to see if he might be interested in buying his ranch.
+Owing money to many people in the Roswell area, Garrett desperately approached another rancher named Carl Adamsson in January 1908 to see if he might be interested in buying his ranch.
 However, when he neared Adam’s home, Carl’s wife, Amanda, ordered him from the property at gunpoint.

 Adamson and Garrett met later and agreed on the sale.
-But, Wayne Brazel refused to break his five year lease unless Garrett bought his goats.
+But Wayne Brazel refused to break his five-year lease unless Garrett bought his goats.
 Brazel and Garrett made the deal, but soon Brazel wanted even more money.
 Though angry, Garrett finally agreed to Brazel’s terms.

-Just miles outside of Las Cruces, they stopped the wagon and while Adamson was relieving himself off the back of the buckboard, three shots rang out.
+Just miles outside of Las Cruces, they stopped the wagon, and while Adamson was relieving himself off the back of the buckboard, three shots rang out.
 Pat Garrett lay dead.
-Adamson left his body in the desert and continued on to Las Cruces.
+Adamson left his body in the desert and continued to Las Cruces.
 Once there, Adamson swore he never saw who shot Garrett and Brazel confessed to the shooting, claiming it was self-defense.